nericksen/xsoar-cli/README.md

 ```

-Listing the commands for a pack can be accomplished by using the `docs command`.
+Listing the commands for a pack can be accomplished by using the `docs` command.
+This gets the arguments from the Packs integration yaml.

 ```
 XSOAR:> docs whois